-- Warcraft II has the Dragons enslaved by the Horde wghile Dwarves throw hammers from trained Gryphons.
+- II has the dragons enslaved by the Horde, while dwarves throw hammers from the back of trained gryphons.

 - III has the Kodo Beasts used by the Horde, which carry huge drums into battle and can eat enemies.
 Also the Chimerae, Hippogryphs and Faerie Dragons used by the Night Elves, as well as the Frost Wyrm (skeletal dragon) used by the Undead.
 In Frozen Throne, the Naga use a variety of non-sapient creatures to swell their ranks including Mur'guls (cannon fodder), Snap Dragons (ranged fire support) and Couatls (air support).